stepci/stepci/docs/cli-reference.md

 # CLI reference

-The following documents every command and flag available for use in StepCI's command-line interface.
+The following documents every command and flag available for use in Step CI command-line interface.

-Follow the [getting started guide](../get-started.md) for setup instructions
+Follow the [Getting Started guide](./get-started.md) for setup instructions

 ## Synopsis
----

 The `stepci` command can be called once installed and is the main command for the CLI.

 The primary method to execute workflows is `stepci run [command]`

 When `stepci` is called with the `--help` option, a list of avaliable commands and options will be displayed:

 ```console
 $ stepci --help
 stepci [command]